Iceland

 Höfdi

 Close to the harbour, you can find the beautiful art nouveau villa Höfdi.
 Nowadays, it is used for public purposes.
-But in 1986, Ronald Reagan and Michael Gorbatschow met here for the first international disarmament meeting
+But in 1986, Ronald Reagan and Mikhail Gorbachev met here for the first international disarmament meeting

 Kolarportid

-Every weekend, a popular flea market takes place in the Tryggvagata at the back side of the harbour house (Hafnarhús).
+Every weekend, a popular flea market takes place in Tryggvagata at the back side of the harbor house (Hafnarhús).
 Both, locals and tourists come together to browse through antiques, books, souvenirs and different kinds of curiosities and enjoy the diversified culinary offers

 Laugardalur